hendy081/solo/README.md

 # solo
-I named it because the name multivates me.
+I named it solo because the name multivates me.